cjacker/opensource-toolchain-bouffalo-lab/README.md

 [OpenBouffalo](https://github.com/openbouffalo/buildroot_bouffalo) provide a 'really work' Linux OS (not just a kernel) for BL808 CPU (M1S and Ox64), with [more drivers](https://github.com/orgs/openbouffalo/projects/3) developed and integrated, refer to [BL808 Linux Driver Status](https://github.com/orgs/openbouffalo/projects/3) for more info.

-If you want to try Linux with BL808, you should use this image instead of [bl808_linux](https://github.com/bouffalolab/bl808_linux) prototype.
+If you want to try Linux with BL808, you should use this image instead of [bl808_linux](https://github.com/bouffalolab/bl808_linux) prototype since Bouffalo Lab have said they will not maintain their initial Linux release at the moment.

 ## Build OpenBouffalo Linux Image